 Figures Of Eight

-This plural form, Figures of eight, is used to indicate that two or more dancers follow paths with some form of symmetry (parallel or mirror), each of which is a Figure of eight.
-If their paths intersect, Precedence will apply and the paths will not be completely symmetrical (see Diagram 38 for an example).
+This plural form, Figures of eight, is used to indicate that two or more Dancers follow paths with some form of symmetry (parallel or mirror), each of which is a Figure of eight.
+If their paths intersect, Precedence will apply and the paths will not be completely symmetrical (see the diagram below for an example of the half form).

 While this Figure mostly occurs in Longwise sets and so is described for those, the term can also be used for any similar movement in a Circular set.